matze-dd/Tex2txt/README.md

 Therefore, a translator to UTF-8 has to be placed in front of a Python filter for line or column numbers.
 This is shown in Bash function LTfilter() in file [checks.sh](checks.sh).
+A similar approach is taken in Python script [shell2.py](shell2.py).

 With option --json, LanguageTool always delivers UTF-8 output.
 This is used in example Python script [shell2-html.py](shell2-html.py)